corenova/kos/doc/intro.md

 ### Chain Reactions

-When a given [Kinetic Token](#kinetic-token) triggers a reaction which produces additional [Kinetic Token(s)](#kinetic-token) that then triggers a subsequent reaction, we refer to such event as a **chain reaction**.
+When a given [Stimulus](#stimulus) triggers a [Reaction](#reaction) which produces additional stimuli that then triggers a subsequent reaction, we refer to such event as a **chain reaction**.
 There is no limit as to the sequence of reactions that may occur as a result of a given data token.
-It's also possible for a given reaction to produce more than one data token type which can initiate multiple flows of **chain reactions** to take place in parallel.
-Furthermore, a given data token reaction may continuously generate a stream of data tokens, which can then trigger additional reactions forever.
+It's also possible for a given reaction to produce more than one type of stimulus data which can initiate multiple flows of **chain reactions** to take place in parallel.
+Furthermore, a given reaction may continuously generate a stream of stimuli, which can then trigger additional reactions forever.

 Especially when **KOS** is running as a *distributed* [neural network](./cluster.md) of reactive agents, it is possible for